khushil001/technojam-task-data-science/README.md

-I know python as I have learnt it.
+I know c language and basics of C++
 I did not face any problem in it.